 I think about my sermons a lot, but then usually speak extemporaneously, with little or no notes; so sometimes things don’t come out quite as planned.
 Here are three main things I wanted to “disclaim,” at least slightly, or correct.

-1) At 13:23 into the sermon I simply misspeak, saying that half the anger of the current white supremacist backlash doesn’t come from hating “whites.”
-I meant to say “people of color.”
+1) At 13:23 into the sermon I simply misspeak, saying that half the anger of the current white supremacist backlash doesn’t come from “hating whites.”
+I meant to say “hating people of color.”
 I was pointing out a great irony of this backlash.
 Though of course many white supremacist do hate people of color, perhaps as much of their anger comes from hating what they consider this country’s white elites.
 I say the “majority” of their anger comes from hating these elites, though it’s probably a slim majority, like 50.9%.
-People of color and women continue to be the live proxies for their anger, and they take it out on them rather the white elites they detest.
-I could also have added that a decisive number of whites who voted for Trump did so because they hated these same “white elites.”
+People of color and women continue to be the live proxies for their anger, and they take it out on them rather than the white elites they detest.
+I could also have added that a decisive number of whites who voted for Trump did so because they hated “white elites.”

-2) I say that James Baldwin’s words concern patriarchy as well as white supremacy, which I think they do, though he doesn’t say this directly, just heavily implies this.
+2) I say that James Baldwin’s words concern patriarchy as well as white supremacy, which I think they do, though he doesn’t say this directly, just heavily implies it.

 There’s more I could say to “correct, add, or disclaim,” and not just because I might have misspoken or said things that could be taken the wrong way.
 I lean heavily on James Baldwin’s writings in this sermon, and say a couple of times that his writings are complex, ironic, paradoxical.
 They are this way partly because the nature of the things I touched on—and I really did just touch on them—is also supremely complex, ironic, and paradoxical.
 All this complexity underlies the main message of the sermon: the first thing the Holy Spirit does is to announce that in this “new religion,” which quickly becomes Christianity, there is no room for “supremacies,” not white supremacy, male supremacy, or any kind.
 At the center of our faith, I say, is an empty tomb.
 Jesus isn’t there.
 He’s out on the peripheries, the margins, of society.
 He was often criticized for hanging out there, but it’s out there that differences can be more easily accepted and celebrated, and we don’t have to be like those people—white supremacists, male supremacists, or anyone else—who try to proclaim, with supreme unease, that we must submit to their rule and be like them to be full members of what they think is their society.
 To paraphrase Baldwin: When they stop thinking like this, not only will all of us be freer, they, too, will also be freer than they ever thought they could be.